 To facilitate broad advertisement of and inclusion in pre-formed panels, we encourage people with panel ideas to submit a brief call with your proposed panel theme to invite potential presenters to join your panel.
-The panel call should be no more than 300 words, and submitted no later than October 10, 2022 via the link above.
-We will then post these calls on the ASLE conference website and advertise them in our publicity channels.
+The panel call should be no more than 300 words, and submitted via this link.
+We are posting these calls on our Panel Calls for Proposals page, and will advertise them in our publicity channels.
 Pre-formed panels are not guaranteed acceptance in the conference, unless they are submitted by affiliate organizations or ASLE interest groups, but if we are unable to accept a panel, the individual proposals in that panel will receive full consideration as part of the regular submission process.

 To encourage institutional diversity and exchange, all pre-formed panels must include participants from more than one institution and from more than one academic rank or sector.
 We also encourage the formation of pre-formed panels that include both ASLE and AESS members when possible.